mixxxdj/mixxx/source/chapters/setup.rst

 the RCA cables from the turntables to the inputs on your sound card.
 Second, connect the outputs of your sound card to the inputs on your mixer.

-.. note:: You must set the input mode of your sound card to *phono* if you have
-          standard turntables.
-Many modern turntables have a *Line/Phono* select switch.
-If yours does, make sure it matches the input or switch setting on your sound card.

 .. figure:: ../_static/mixxx_setup_timecode_vc.png
    :align: center
    :width: 90%